-Glaucoma is the second leading cause of blindness worldwide.
-It is estimated that over three million Americans have glaucoma, but only half of those patients are aware that they suffer from this condition.
+Glaucoma is the second leading cause of blindness worldwide, and the leading cause of irreversible blindness in the United States.
+It is estimated that over three million Americans have glaucoma, but only half are aware that they suffer from this condition.
 Patients often remain asymptomatic until significant vision loss has already occurred.

 Causes of Glaucoma

-Though the exact cause of glaucoma is not known, it is usually associated with a high pressure inside the eye referred to as intra-ocular pressure or IOP.
+Though the exact cause of glaucoma is not known, it is usually associated with a high pressure inside the eye.
 However, some patients develop glaucoma even though their eye pressure is within the “normal range.”

-Vision loss from glaucoma first occurs in the periphery.
+Vision loss from glaucoma typically occurs first in the periphery.
 Left untreated, this peripheral vision loss progresses to complete blindness that is irreversible.

 Types of Glaucoma

 Open angle glaucoma is much more prevalent than closed angle.
 In open angle glaucoma, though the fluid inside the eye does have access to the drainage system, the drainage system is clogged.
-Eye pressure rises gradually, reaching levels that cause damage to the optic nerve and subsequent vision loss, but without causing any noticeable pain.
+Eye pressure rises gradually, reaching levels that cause damage to the optic nerve and subsequent vision loss, but without causing any noticeable pain or other symptoms.

 Who is at Risk for Glaucoma

-Some of the factors which increase the likelihood of developing glaucoma include:
+Some factors which increase the likelihood of developing glaucoma include:

-- If you have diabetes, high blood pressure, migraine headaches, or issues with blood circulation.
+- Diabetes, high blood pressure, migraine headaches, or issues with blood circulation.

 - Severe nearsightedness.

-Because glaucoma is most often asymptomatic or without symptoms, early detection of this eye disease is key.
+Because glaucoma is most often asymptomatic, early detection is key.
 A complete dilated eye exam is an excellent screening tool for glaucoma.
-If glaucoma is detected such as high eye pressure or visible damage to the optic nerve, further testing will then be performed.
+If there is suspicion for glaucoma (high eye pressure or visible damage to the optic nerve), further testing will then be performed.

 Glaucoma testing includes:

-- A sophisticated scan of the optic nerve
+- A detailed scan of the optic nerve (OCT)

-- Formal testing for peripheral vision loss known as a visual field test.
+- Formal testing for peripheral vision loss (Visual Field Test)

-When a patient is diagnosed with glaucoma, these tests are performed routinely and in conjunction with regular eye exams to monitor changes and health of the optic nerve.
+When a patient is diagnosed with glaucoma, these tests are performed routinely and in conjunction with regular eye exams to monitor for changes in the health of the optic nerve.

 Treatments for Glaucoma